Marshfield boys get dramatic win over Klamath Union

 Cook had a bucket and free throw to put Klamath Union up six again, but then the free throw parade started as Ainsworth drew a number of fouls, including one on a 3-point attempt that led to Marshfield leading 67-66.

-Short put the Pelicans up one final time with a basket at the 2-minute mark, but Ainsworth answered with his third 3-pointer of the fourth.
+Short put the Pelicans up one final time with a basket at the 2-minute mark, but Ainsworth answered with his third 3-pointer of the fourth quarter.
 After Holmes tied the game for Klamath Union and the Pirates missed on their end, the stage was set for the final dramatic moments.

 And when Ainsworth was fouled on his drive to the hoop and the technical was whistled, the game was as good as over.